metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_subscription_v1alpha1_manifest.md

 Optional:

-- `sub_group_strategy` (Attributes) SubGroupStrategy defines the subgroup strategy for the clusters matched by this subscriber.
-During the scheduling, all the matching clusters will be treated as a subgroup instead of individual clusters.
-With subgroup, we can describe clusters with different regions, zones, etc. Present only when SchedulingBySubGroup is set. (see [below for nested schema](#nestedatt--spec--subscribers--sub_group_strategy))
+- `sub_group_strategy` (Attributes) SubGroupStrategy defines the subgroup strategy for the clusters matched by this subscriber.During the scheduling, all the matching clusters will be treated as a subgroup instead of individual clusters.With subgroup, we can describe clusters with different regions, zones, etc.Present only when SchedulingBySubGroup is set. (see [below for nested schema](#nestedatt--spec--subscribers--sub_group_strategy))
-- `weight` (Number) Static weight of subscriber when dividing replicas.
-Present only for static divided scheduling.
+- `weight` (Number) Static weight of subscriber when dividing replicas.Present only for static divided scheduling.

 <a id="nestedatt--spec--subscribers--cluster_affinity"></a>
 ### Nested Schema for `spec.subscribers.cluster_affinity`